WinVector/YConditionalRegularizedModel/README.md

 where w(j) is just a normalization term such as w(j) := (d(j) - 1) / ((k - 1) sum_{a = 2,..,n-1; w(a) = w(j)}).
 This normalization picked so each node in a layer has the same weight and the early layers, near the explanatory/input variables, get weaker regularization.  alpha is a hyper-parameter specifying the strength of the regularization.

 The overall idea: later layers in the neural net should have unsurprising values given the training outcome.
 So we are adding a simple norm, one of many possible, to try and enforce that.
 Or: to reduce over-fit try to minimize non-explanatory variation in the network activations.
+Variations of the idea are to make values at each layer unsurprising given the values at the layer after it.

 In the project we demonstrate the effect on a simple data set using Keras and Tensorflow.
 Now Keras doesn't natively supply a simple interface for regularizing activations on all layers.
 Keras does have generic loss-functions and per-layer weight regularizers, but attempting to code this effect into those interfaces is going against their intent/design.
 So we use a couple of engineering tricks to get Keras to do the work for us.